botlabs-gg/yagpdb-docs-v2/content/docs/moderation/moderation-tools.md

 {{< callout context="danger" title="Danger: Template Execution Errors" icon="outline/alert-octagon" >}}

 Any errors which occur in the template execution will not be logged by default.
-The offending user will only receive a DM from your server saying **Failed executing template.** Setting a [Moderation DM Error channel](#mod-channels) allows for the more detailed errors to be captured.
+The offending user will only receive a DM from your server saying **Failed executing template**.
+Setting a [Moderation DM Error channel](#mod-channels) allows for the more detailed errors to be captured.

 {{< /callout >}}